 Artist and part ocean explorer, Rebecca Rutstein – whose work spans painting, sculpture, interactive installation and public art – creates work at the intersection of art, science and technology.
-With interests in geology, microbiology and marine science, Rutstein has been an artist-in-residence in Iceland, Hawaii, the Canadian Rockies, Washington’s San Juan Islands, California’s Santa Cruz Mountains and along the banks of the Gihon River in Vermont.
+With interests in geology, microbiology and marine science, Rutstein is passionate about creating visual and interactive experiences that shed light on places and processes hidden from view, forging a dialogue about environmental stewardship in the face of climate change.

-Rutstein holds a BFA from Cornell University (with abroad study in Rome) and an MFA from University of Pennsylvania.
-She has been a visiting artist at museums and universities across the US and enjoys speaking about the intersection of art and science.
-Rutstein is passionate about creating visual experiences that can connect the public with places and processes hidden from view, forging a dialogue about conservation and environmental stewardship of our oceans in the face of climate change.
+Rutstein holds a BFA (magna cum laude) from Cornell University, with abroad study in Rome, and an MFA from University of Pennsylvania.
+She has been a visiting artist at museums and universities across the country and enjoys speaking about the intersection of art and science.
+Rutstein has been represented by the Bridgette Mayer Gallery in Philadelphia since 2001, and is also represented by Sherry Leedy Contemporary in Kansas City and SPACE Gallery in Denver.